-Right in the heart of heart of downtown, you can find one of the largest town plazas in the world.
-The Macroplaza offers 400,000 square metres of statues, fountains, monuments, gardens and squares.
+Right in the heart of downtown, you can find one of the largest town plazas in the world.
+The Macroplaza offers 400,000 square meters of statues, fountains, monuments, gardens, and squares.

 We decided to escape the midday heat by ducking into Monterrey’s contemporary art museum, MARCO, located at the southern end of the plaza.
 A journey into the weird, wonderful, and downright bizarre.
 Many exhibits had us scratching our heads, but perhaps we just don’t get it.
 The MARCO offers free admission on Wednesdays.